5 Top Travel Tips for New LGBT Parents

 In addition to the usual vacation clothes and child gear, be sure to pack health care proxies, birth certificates & adoption papers.

 The ideal is to have an attorney draw up a health care proxy for each family member so each parent has the right to make medical decisions for one another and the kids.
 Before I formally adopted Addison, we had an affidavit drawn up and notarized in which Kendra gave her consent for me to make medical decisions on Addison’s behalf.
-Birth certificates and adoption papers prove parental guardianship and can help to quickly resolve any issues that come up if you’re crossing borders.
+Birth certificates and adoption papers prove parental guardianship and can help to quickly resolve any issues that come up for LGBT parents if you’re crossing borders.

 Tip: In addition to taking copies of these documents with you, leave copies with someone back home, too (including copies of your passports if you’re traveling outside the U.S.).